Unity Worldwide Ministries Eastern Region

 - Should this Corporation dissolve, all property and funds remaining after any debts of the Corporation shall be delivered to Unity Worldwide Ministries, a non-profit Corporation organized under the laws of the state of Georgia, for religious and educational purposes.
 Such funds or property shall be for the use and benefit of Unity Worldwide Ministries as may be determined by their Board of Trustees.

-- Should Unity Worldwide Ministries no longer exist, any assets remaining of this Corporation shall be delivered to Unity School of Christianity, a non-profit organization, with headquarters at Unity Village, Missouri.
+- Should Unity Worldwide Ministries no longer exist, any assets remaining of this Corporation shall be delivered to Unity Worldwide Spiritual Institute, a non-profit organization, with headquarters at Unity Village, Missouri.

 ARTICLE XIV — AMENDMENTS